cosnicolaou/pbzip2/README.md

 3. the modified bzip2 package

-The scanner operates as described above but its implementation is complicated by the fact that bzip blocks are bit aligned.
-The search for the bzip block magic number is therefore implemented using two lookup tables of 32 bit ints that contain all possible patterns that the 6 byte magic numbers could occur as allowing for them to be shifted 1..7 bits in the stream.
+The scanner operates as described above but its implementation is complicated by the fact that bzip blocks are bit aligned, the handling of concatenated and empty streams etc. The search for the bzip block magic number is implemented using three lookup tables.
+The first is a hash lookup of 256 values to quickly determine if the next byte could possibly contain the start of the magic number.
+The other two tables each consist of 32 bit ints that contain all possible patterns that the 6 byte magic numbers could occur as, thus allowing for them to be shifted 1..7 bits in the stream.

 The parallel decompressor accepts requests to decompress each bzip2 block concurrently and then reassembles them into a stream allowing for incremental